Best Bunka Knife: Top 5 Japanese Picks for Your Kitchen

 Origin Echizen City in Fukui prefecture

-This 170mm Bunka knife features Silver Steel #3 and a Damascus finish
+This 170mm Bunka features Silver Steel #3 and a Damascus finish

 3.3.
 Bunka SLD Wave Nickel Damascus Buffalo Ebony Handle 170mm